MicrosoftDocs/azure-ai-docs/articles/search/search-indexer-howto-access-private.md

 + [A supported Azure resource](#supported-resource-types), configured to run in a virtual network.

-+ Permissions on both Azure AI Search and the data source:
++ Permissions on both Azure AI Search and the Azure resource:

-  + On the Azure resource, you must have permission to approve private endpoint connections.
-For instance, if you're using an Azure Storage account as your data source, you need `Microsoft.Storage/storageAccounts/privateEndpointConnectionsApproval/action`.
+  On the Azure resource, you must have permission to approve private endpoint connections.
+For example, on Azure Storage, you need `Microsoft.Storage/storageAccounts/privateEndpointConnectionsApproval/action`.

-  + On the search service, you must have read and write permissions on shared private link resources and read operation statuses:
+  On Azure AI Search, you must have read and write permissions on shared private link resources:

   + `Microsoft.Search/searchServices/sharedPrivateLinkResources/write`
   + `Microsoft.Search/searchServices/sharedPrivateLinkResources/read`
   + `Microsoft.Search/searchServices/sharedPrivateLinkResources/operationStatuses/read`

 <!-- + For [integrated vectorization](vector-search-integrated-vectorization.md) only, outbound connections through shared private link are supported on all billable tiers, on services [created after April 3, 2024](vector-search-index-size.md#how-to-check-service-creation-date), in regions providing [higher capacity](search-limits-quotas-capacity.md#partition-storage-gb).  -->